Double-coset zeta functions for groups acting on trees: Group actions on trees

 \subsection{(P)-closed actions on trees}

-The study of the group $\Aut_\pi(T)$ as in Example~\ref{exintro} initiated the study of (P)-closed group actions on trees (cf.~\cite{bew:simp}), a class which stems from the more general class of group actions on trees with the Tits' independence property (cf.~\cite[\S4.2]{tit:tree}).
-A group action on a tree $(G,T)$ is \emph{(P)-closed} if $G\leq \Aut(T)$ is closed and, for every $e\in ET$,
+The study of the group $\Aut_\pi(T)$ as in Example~\ref{exintro} initiated the study of (P)-closed group actions on trees (cf.~\cite{bew:simp}), a class that stems from the more general class of group actions on trees with the Tits' property~(P) (cf.~\cite[\S4.2]{tit:tree}), which we now recall.